PSG boss Tuchel responds to Rudiger and Bakayoko transfer links | Goal.com

 PSG boss Tuchel responds to Rudiger and Bakayoko transfer links

-Thomas Tuchel says that he has made his opinions clear to those in charge at Paris Saint-Germain as the club continues to be linked to the likes of Antonio Rudiger and Tiiemoue Bakayoko.
+Thomas Tuchel says that he has made his opinions clear to those in charge at Paris Saint-Germain as the club continues to be linked to the likes of Antonio Rudiger and Tiemoue Bakayoko.

 The Ligue 1 transfer window is open through October 5, with PSG, as usual, linked with several new additions.